onflow/flow-go/language.md

 Authorizations represent access rights/privileges to resources.
 An authorization is similar to a class in that it is a composite reference type, i.e., it consists of values and is referenced, that is has an initializer, and that it can have functions associated with it.

 Authorizations differ from classes in that they can only be created (instantiated) from existing authorizations.
-To make this explicit, initializers of authorizations must be declared, they must have at least one parameter, and the type of the first parameter must be an authorization.
+To make this explicit, the initializer of an authorization *must* be declared, the initializer must have at least one parameter, and the type of the first parameter must be an authorization.

 Furthermore, authorizations are unforgeable.